The electric power industry in Kazakhstan includes the following sectors:

 18) quarterly provide information about agreed capacity delivery conditions to the authorized body;

 19) perform other functions as defined in the laws of the Republic of Kazakhstan promoting the use of renewable energy sources.

-Pursuant to the standing Law of Kazakhstan 'On Electric Power Industry', the balancing electricity market of Kazakhstan started to work in the simulation mode on 01 January 2008.
+Pursuant to the standing Law of Kazakhstan 'On Electric Power Industry', the balancing electricity market (BEM) of Kazakhstan was launched in the simulation mode on 01 January 2008.

-To support the operation of the balancing electricity market in accordance with the order No. 807 of KEGOC dated December 26, 2007, the Energoinform unit (reincorporated in 2010 as Energoinform JSC) was designated as the financial centre.
-The centralized dispatch control of Kazakhstan UPS is performed by KEGOC's branch - the National Dispatch Centre of the System Operator - NDC SO.
+To support the operation of the BEM in accordance with the order No. 807 of KEGOC dated 26 December 2007, Energoinform (reincorporated in 2010 as Energoinform JSC) was designated as the financial settlement centre.
+The centralized dispatch control of Kazakhstan UPS is performed by KEGOC's branch the National Dispatch Centre of the System Operator (NDC SO).
 The operational and dispatch control in Kazakhstan UPS is functioning through the direct operational subordination of nine regional dispatch centres (RDC) being the structural subdivisions of KEGOC branches - Interconnection Electric Networks, to NDC SO.

-The centralised trade market provides open, non-discriminatory access for the electricity market participants and unbiased current electricity market price signals.
+The centralised trade market ensures open non-discriminatory access of all participants to the electricity market and generate an objective indicator of the current electricity price.
 KOREM JSC (Kazakhstan Operator of Electric Power and Electric Energy) as an Operator of the Centralized Trade Market is responsible for operation of the centralized trade market (Order No. 54 dated 04 March 2004 of the Ministry of Energy and Mineral Resources).